 Just as any other investment approach, the strategy employed by HP Hedge Fixed Income does come with some risks to deal with.
 Some of the risks HP Hedge Fixed Income is confronted by may be unlikely to materialize (yet worth mentioning), but others are more material.
 One of these is that the Danish and Swedish covered bond markets lose their AAA rating, highlights Fournais.
-"As foreign investors are very important in both these markets, a change in their behavior could hurt these markets," he points out another risk his team is keeping a close eye on.
+"As foreign investors are very important in both these markets," he points out another risk his team is keeping a close eye on, "besides, of course, that the use of leverage increases the impact of unforeseen events."